Alexandra-Hionis/Employee-Directory/README.md

 # Employee-Directory
 Deployed Link: https://alexandra-hionis.github.io/Employee-Directory/
 ## Description
 Employee Directory is a simple React application that lists a photo, name, phone, email, and nationality of 200 employees and allows users to filter employees' info.
+When the user types in "mi" in the search box, first name and last name results that start with "mi" will begin to filter.
 Employee information is fetched through a random user API.
 ## Table of Contents
 - [Description](#description)
 - [Technologies](#technologies)